 The afternoon sunlight shone through the western windows brilliantly, bringing my thoughts back to the situation at hand as it reflected sparkling rays off of the numerous Dark detectors and other instruments the headmaster had on display around the room.
-Professor Dumbledore was sitting at his desk having a hurried, whispered conversation with Minerva.
-He raised a hand at me, signalling that I should wait where I was until he was finished.
+Professor Dumbledore was sitting at his desk holding a whispered conversation with Minerva.
+He raised a polite hand at me, signalling that I should wait where I was until they were finished.
 As I stood patiently, I heard a familiar voice above me speak up.

 “Ah, young Severus, is it?”

 I looked up at the portrait hanging high on the wall to my left.
 “Good afternoon, Headmaster,” I replied.
 The portrait was of Phineas Nigellus Black, headmaster of Hogwarts for a brief stint during the nineteenth century.
-He, like myself, had been the head of Slytherin House in his time and never failed to try and chat with me about the current state of it whenever I came to see Professor Dumbledore.
+He, like I was currently, had been the Head of Slytherin House in his time and never failed to try and chat with me about the current state of it whenever I came to see Professor Dumbledore.